 “Clean.
 Classic.
 Timeless.
 Ask me to draw a sneaker and this is the silhouette I would start sketching,” says Patrick Dempsey, who blogs under the alias SneakerGrandpa.

 “The Reebok Classic is the model that sparked the collecting bug for me.
 Leather, suede, mesh, nubuck – it doesn’t really matter.
 Add in a gum sole and I’m set.
 There have been so many great releases over the years, but the 30th Anniversary pack, which contained collaborations like this one by Tokyo sneaker store Mita, as well as Michigan-based boutique Burn Rubber and the late sneaker journalist Gary Warnett, from 2013 tops my list.”

 The Store Owner: Brendan Wyatt

-“My tastes change all the time, but if I had to pick a favourite out of the ones I have owned I would go with the Adidas SL80 in a navy/gold colourway,” says Brendan Wyatt, owner of deadstock specialist Transalpino.
+“My tastes change all the time, but if I had to pick a favorite out of the ones I have owned I would go with the Adidas SL80 in a navy/gold colorway,” says Brendan Wyatt, owner of deadstock specialist Transalpino.

 “Released to coincide with the 1980 Moscow Olympics, the athletic shoe takes elements from its predecessor, the SL72, and runs with them.
 I made the mistake of selling mine when I reopened Transalpino back in May 2015, but I recently found an OG pair at a secret location in Asia.
 It would be hard to upstage the SL80, unless of course I found a pair of the extremely rare SL82s.”